hds-sandbox/bulk_RNAseq_course/develop/08a_contrast_design.md

 res2_AB <- results(dds, contrast = A_B - bloodO)
 ```

-## Extra: why not define a new group in our design matrix? (slide 8)
+## Extra: why not define a new group in our design matrix?

 For this last example (A_B vs bloodO), we may have considered creating a
 new variable in our column data: